Clouds eyes. Terry and I walk the beach (8/21/16).

 And then, do you think about the gift your sibling's children are to your children and how working with these family relationships is practice for relating to families everywhere?

-Is there a person who when you feel horrible, finds and says while hugging you, "You're doing great," and because it's her and you feel her love, you wear that mirrored message with a bit more bravery?
+Is there a person who, when you feel horrible, finds and says while hugging you, "You're doing great," and because it's her and you feel her love, you wear that mirrored message with a bit more bravery?

 Are there people in your life who when life dips dangerously deep, write cards and messages to you, and then you realize that for over 57 days straight, someone wrote to say "I see you"?
 Have you had this experience?

-How about this, I wonder, do you have people who on the anniversary of an event are there to creatively say, "I'm here," or "I remember"?
+How about this, I wonder: Do you have people who, on the anniversary of an event, are there to creatively say, "I'm here," or "I remember?"

 Do you know people who, because you decided to show yourself in all its muddiness, ask you to be with them because they know you'll listen and hold, not fix, their hurt?
 Has that happened to you?